ChronixDB/chronix.storage/README.md

 //Add the time series to the the index chronix.add([ts] as List, luceneIndex)

+//we do a hart commit - only for testing purposes luceneIndex.getOpenWriter().commit()

 //Stream time series that match the lucene query *:* def timeSeriesStream = chronix.stream(luceneIndex, createQuery("*:*"))